stavnstrup/abok/naf/methodology/08-foundation.md

         candidate architecture principle statements into the proper abstraction level.

-c.
-Specify principles where the candidate principles are specified in
-    detail, including their rationale and implications.
-This sub-process translates architecture principles from credos
+3. Specify principles where the candidate principles are specified in detail, including their rationale and implications.
+This sub-process translates architecture principles from credos to norms.
-    to norms.